 For the first 300 years of the church’s history, believers faced many local and empire-wide persecutions of varying intensity.
-One of the most terrifying struck in a.d.
-250. This was the “Decian Persecution,” named after the Roman Emperor Decius Trajan (249-251), who instigated it.
+One of the most terrifying struck in A.D.
+250. This was the “Decian Persecution,” named after the Roman Emperor Decius Trajan (249-251), who started it.

 Many Christians steadfastly refused to go along with Decius’ demands and confessed Christ even under brutal torture.
 They were given the honorary title “Confessor” by the church.
-However, multitudes of Christians did sacrifice to the gods and the emperor.
-Some bribed authorities to obtain fraudulent certificates stating they had sacrificed, when they had not.
-The Christians who complied with Decius’ order were excommunicated from the church as apostates and collectively called the lapsi, or those who had lapsed from the faith.
+However, many Christians did sacrifice to the gods and the emperor.
+Some bribed authorities to obtain fraudulent certificates stating they had sacrificed, even though they had not.
+The Christians who complied with Decius’ order were excommunicated from the church as apostates and called the lapsi, those who had lapsed from the faith.

-The persecution under Decius was short-lived.
+The persecution under Decius was severe, but it did not last long.
 He died in battle just two years after attaining office.1 A decade later, Gallienus (260-268) was on the emperor’s throne.
-Under his reign the church enjoyed the first of about 40 years of freedom from persecution.2 Many of the lapsed Christians then wanted to be readmitted into fellowship with the church.
+Under his reign the church began to enjoy about 40 years of freedom from persecution.2 Many of the lapsed Christians then wanted to return to the church.

 This situation created a great controversy.
-Should the lapsed be readmitted at all?
-Or, readmitted conditionally — after a time of penance and “proving” their loyalty to Christ and the church?
-Must the lapsed be rebaptized before being readmitted?
+Should the lapsed be readmitted?
+Should they be required to do penance and “prove” their loyalty to Christ and the church?
+Should the lapsed be rebaptized before being readmitted?
 What about those who had renounced their faith, but then reaffirmed it even while the Decian persecution was in progress?

 Enter Cyprian (248-258), the respected bishop of Carthage.
 Cyprian and his supporters held that the lapsed should be received back into full fellowship and communion, but only after an interval of probation and penance.
 Cyprian also insisted that those individuals who had been baptized by priests of schismatic groups, like Novatian’s, would have to be rebaptized by priests of the church.

 Cyprian convened several North African church councils between the years 251 and 256 to decide the issues.
-On September 1, 256, the North African synod voted unanimously that any individuals baptized by heretical or schismatic groups would have to be rebaptized before being granted full fellowship with the church.
+In 256, the North African synod voted unanimously that any individuals baptized by heretical or schismatic groups would have to be rebaptized before being granted full fellowship with the church.

 Enter the bishop of Rome, Stephen (254-257).
 He ordered that the lapsed or heretics should be accepted into the church without a second baptism.
 Cyprian resisted this order for some time, but finally yielded.